OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 Python 3.11.2
 ```

 Download project and install dependencies.
-The default main branch is the latest stable branch.
-The next branch contains changes planned for the next release - it should be OK to use.
-But might not be.
+The default main branch is the latest
+stable branch.
+The next branch contains changes planned for the next release -
+it should be OK to use, but may be less tested.
 ```
 git clone https://github.com/OrangeSpyderMan/inkplate10-weather-cal
 cd inkplate10-weather-cal